Simultaneous inference for time-varying models: Introduction

 A time-varying framework and a pointwise curve estimation using M-estimators for locally stationary ARCH models was provided by \citet{dahlhaussubbarao2006}.
 Since then, while several pointwise approaches were discussed in the tvARMA and tvARCH case (cf. \citet{dahlhaus2009}, \citet{dahlhaussubbarao2006}, \citet{fry08}), pointwise theoretical results for estimation in tvGARCH processes were discussed in \citet{tvgarch2013} and \citet{rohan13} for GARCH(1,1) and GARCH($p$,$q$) models.
 Even though the conditional heteroscedastic model remained widely popular in analyzing many different types of econometric data, the topic of simultaneous inference in this field remains relatively untouched.
-When these datasets are observed over a long horizon of time, it is only natural that the parameters will also vary smoothly over time but one cannot infer about the general pattern of these parameter functions (of time) from the pointwise bands.
 Consider the simple tvARCH(1) model

-Unlike pointwise confidence bands, we construct of simultaneous confidence bands cover the parameters $\alpha_0(i/n)$ and $\alpha_1(i/n)$ over the whole interval (0; 1].
-This allows us to make valid interpretation of confidence intervals that can be compared across time.
-For example, if the lower end of the $(1- \alpha) \%$ interval for $\alpha_0(\cdot)$ at $t=0.2$ is higher than the upper end of the same at $t=0.8$ then this is indicative of evidence to conclude that the parameter varies as functions of time.
-This conclusion cannot be validly drawn if we were to construct pointwise confidence intervals.
-However, the literature on simultaneous intervals is sparse in the time-varying literature and to the best of our knowledge did not exist before this work.
-While one remedy could be to subjectively assume a certain class of functions such as linear or polynomial and perform a hypothesis test, this can be problematic for many real life datasets.
+Typically, it is considered that for large number of realizations, the corresponding parameters $\alpha_0, \alpha_1$ vary smoothly over time and can be modeled as smooth functions $\alpha_0,\alpha_1:[0,1] \to \IR$.
+Pointwise confidence bands for these functions do not help to infer about their overall pattern (like testing for constancy or some specific parametric form).
+While one remedy could be to subjectively assume a certain class of functions for $\alpha_0,\alpha_1$ such as linear or polynomial and perform a hypothesis test, this can be problematic for many real life datasets.
 See for example the intercept function for the USGBP analysis in Section \ref{sec:simureal}.
-We rather take an objective approach where we do \textit{not} assume any parametric form as such and wish to establish valid simultaneous inference.
-Post our estimation of the function and construction of the simultaneous bands, one can perform many relatively subjective hypothesis such as time-constancy, linearity etc. at one go.
+We rather take an objective approach where we do \emph{not} assume any parametric form as such and wish to establish valid simultaneous inference.
+In this paper, we therefore derive \emph{simultaneous} confidence bands which cover $\alpha_0, \alpha_1$ over the \emph{whole time interval} $t \in (0,1)$ with a given confidence.
+After construction, one can perform many hypothesis tests such as time-constancy, linearity etc. in one go.
+To the best of our knowledge, no theoretical results for simultaneous confidence intervals for nonstationary time series were derived before this work.